-- 5.22 Carrboro should adopt a strategy and set of policies to protect all of our creeks, streams, ponds, and lakes. - 5.23 Carrboro should be proactive in managing its stormwater, promoting active maintenance of facilities, reducing impacts of increased impervious surface, and minimizing impacts on waterways. - 5.24 Environmental Advisory Board: The Town should undertake development of an independent stormwater utility or partnering with other localities to leverage their existing utilities. - 5.25 Environmental Advisory Board: The Town should undertake efforts, either on its own or in cooperation with other jurisdictions, in the restoration of creeks, streams and lakes, especially those that contribute to the health of Jordan Lake.
+- 5.23 Carrboro should be proactive in managing its stormwater, promoting active maintenance of facilities, reducing impacts of increased impervious surface, and minimizing impacts on waterways. - 5.24 Environmental Advisory Board: The Town should undertake development of an independent stormwater utility or partnering with other localities to leverage their existing utilities. - Environmental Advisory Board: The Town should undertake efforts, either on its own or in cooperation with other jurisdictions, in the restoration of creeks, streams and lakes, especially those that contribute to the health of Jordan Lake.